 Radar / GPS Module: $99

 The RG module is designed to allow you to plug in your Net Radar radar detector antenna into your ALP if you’d like to add a radar detector to your laser jammer and have an integrated radar and laser setup.
 The old version of the RG module (RGv2) supported antennas such as the STi-R Plus, 9500ci, Radenso HD+, and V1, but that module has been discontinued and most of those radar detectors have since been discontinued too.
-The latest version of the RG module (RGv3) is specifically designed for Net Radar integration and if you want a radar detector to pair with your ALP, that’s the one to get because it best integrates with your ALP.
+The latest version of the RG module (RGv3) is specifically designed for Net Radar and Net Radar DSP integration and so if you want a radar detector to pair with your ALP, the latest version of the RG module you’ll see online is the one to get.

 If you’d like a fully integrated radar and laser package to install in your car while keeping your windshield and interior looking clean, there’s several different remote radar detectors that you can install that also go in the grill of your car like the ALP heads.
-The ALP supports a variety of different remote radar detectors that you can plug in.
-They will all share the same controller and display so you don’t need more doodads in your car.
-I think the best all-around pick for a radar detector is the antenna from Net Radar, so we’ll start with this.
+There’s the high performance Net Radar DSP and the more affordable original Net Radar.
+Both are very capable radar detectors that plug right into your ALP and share the same controller and display so you don’t need to install additional components in your vehicle’s cabin.
+The Net Radar DSP is the newer and more popular option so let’s start with it.

 Bluetooth Module: $99